To protect and promote the integrity of Alaska’s marine ecosystems and the health of ocean-dependent communities.

 Sustainable management and community resiliency depend upon robust tools for mitigating and adapting to ongoing environmental, economic and social change.

-Marissa was born in Homer and has commercial fished for halibut, sablefish, and salmon along Alaska's Gulf Coast since the age of fourteen.
-Her career in nonprofit work also began at that formative age and has included roles as an organizer, advocate, operations manager, and development director.
-She earned a B.A. in Anthropology from the University of Washington, Seattle, and considers the cultural and spiritual value of wild harvest to be paramount in her wellness.
+Marissa was born in Homer and has commercial fished for halibut, sablefish and salmon along Alaska's Gulf Coast since the age of fourteen.
+Her career in nonprofit work also began at that formative age and has included roles as an organizer, advocate, operations manager and development director.
+She earned a B.A. in Anthropology from the University of Washington, Seattle, and considers the non-monetary values of wild harvest to be paramount in her wellness.
 The opportunity to merge her passion for community advocacy and her commitment to an ocean-dependent lifestyle was realized when she was inducted into AMCC's Board of Directors in 2013.
 Marissa is proud to have been a founding member of the Alaska Fishermen's Network and helped establish AMCC's Fishing Fellows program.